Conway's subprime Fibonacci sequences: End conditions

-Considering that starting terms $5, 23$ produce a term as large as 5693, the difficulty of proving the non-existence of divergent sequences seems comparable in difficulty to the analogous problem for the $3x+1$ sequences.
-However, this does not prevent the deduction of results like the following:
+Considering that starting terms $5, 23$ produce a term as large as 5693, the difficulty of proving the non-existence of divergent sequences seems comparable in difficulty to the same problem for the $3x+1$ sequences, and so we do not dwell on it further.
+However, there are other types of result we can prove about sequences' later conditions:

-\begin{prop} A non-trivial sequence contains infinitely many primes (not necessarily distinct), each greater than their two preceding terms. \end{prop}
+\begin{prop} A non-trivial sequence contains infinitely many primes (not necessarily distinct), each greater than its two preceding terms. \end{prop}

-\begin{proof} If after some point the sequence does not contain primes, then at each step a division happens and so the maximum value of any two consecutive terms decreases over time.
+\begin{proof} If, after some point, the sequence contains no two consecutive terms that sum to a prime, then at each step a division happens and so the maximum value of any two consecutive terms decreases over time.
 Since this value cannot decrease forever, we get a contradiction.
-(This proposition is stronger than only asserting infinitely many primes, as a prime could be generated after the division by a prime factor.) \end{proof}
+This proposition is stronger than only asserting infinitely many primes, as a prime could be generated after the division by a prime factor. \end{proof}

 \begin{prop} After some point consecutive terms of a non-trivial sequence are always coprime. \end{prop}